junxit/us-congress-bills-115/metadata.md

 - 2018-05-24 — Introduced in House
 - 2018-05-24 — Introduced in House
 - 2018-05-24 — Referred to the House Committee on Financial Services.
+- 2018-06-21 — Committee Consideration and Mark-up Session Held.
+- 2018-06-21 — Ordered to be Reported (Amended) by the Yeas and Nays: 56 - 0.
+- 2018-07-10 — Considered under suspension of the rules. (consideration: CR H6013-6015)
+- 2018-07-10 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5970.
+- 2018-07-10 — Motion to reconsider laid on the table Agreed to without objection. (text: CR H6013)
+- 2018-07-10 — Mr. Huizenga moved to suspend the rules and pass the bill, as amended.
+- 2018-07-10 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.
+- 2018-07-10 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.
+- 2018-07-10 — Placed on the Union Calendar, Calendar No. 630.
+- 2018-07-10 — Reported (Amended) by the Committee on Financial Services.
+H. Rept.
+115-811.
+- 2018-07-10 — Reported (Amended) by the Committee on Financial Services.
+H. Rept.
+115-811.
+- 2018-07-10 — The title of the measure was amended.
+Agreed to without objection.